paultopia/conlaw_casebook/spring-2022-iteration/10-us_v_nixon.md

 courts to vindicate those guarantees, and to accomplish that it is essential that all relevant and admissible evidence be produced.

-51

-In this case we must weigh the importance of the general privilege of confidentiality of Presidential communications in performance of the President's responsibilities against the inroads of such a privilege on the fair administration of criminal justice.19 The interest in preserving confidentiality is weighty indeed and entitled to great respect.
-However, we cannot conclude that advisers will be moved to temper the candor of their remarks by the infrequent occasions of disclosure because of the possibility that such conversations will be called for in the context of a criminal prosecution.20
+In this case we must weigh the importance of the general privilege of confidentiality of Presidential communications in performance of the President's responsibilities against the inroads of such a privilege on the fair administration of criminal justice.
+The interest in preserving confidentiality is weighty indeed and entitled to great respect.
+However, we cannot conclude that advisers will be moved to temper the candor of their remarks by the infrequent occasions of disclosure because of the possibility that such conversations will be called for in the context of a criminal prosecution.

-52

 On the other hand, the allowance of the privilege to withhold evidence that is demonstrably relevant in a criminal trial would cut deeply into the guarantee